dylanmc/cryptol/examples/ChaChaPolyCryptolIETF.md

                                     Sunscreen_Key Sunscreen_Nonce 1)))) == skref
 ```

-We XOR the Keystream with the plaintext, yielding the Ciphertext:
+Finally, we XOR the Keystream with the plaintext, yielding the Ciphertext:

 ```cryptol
 Ciphertext_Sunscreen =